top of page

 Jillian: “...a candle, even your cheapest candle is never necessarily an eyesore, but some sort of electronic devices are” Jaslin: "I would lean towards an aesthetic a little more, like genre appropriate."

-The aesthetics should not be genre-specific and should blend in with the surrounding—It’s not about how a product looks, but about how it would look with rest of the house.
+It’s not about how a product looks, but about how it would look with rest of the house.
 Form and aesthetics should consider for a wide range of styles.
 Smelling scent is an emotional and nostalgic experience should be timeless.

-Hardware should be simple and not feel like another layer of clutter—people are conscious of the space and real estate an object or a belonging takes up.
+People are conscious of the space and real estate an object or a belonging takes up.
 There is a desire to declutter; hardware should be simple and be mindful of where it lives and the space it takes up.

-The device should allow users to decide what is right for them and provide a sense of control—scents are personal and people have strong preferences.
+Scents are personal and people have strong preferences.
 The device should accommodate and allow users to decide what is right for them.

 Quality.
-The build and interaction of the device should provide elevated experience that is differentiated from the market—people have built a negative connotation with plug-in air fragrance device and the interaction should prove the opposite.
+The build and interaction of the device should provide elevated experience that is differentiated from the market

-Industrial Designer Treatment
+Industrial Design Treatment

-Treatment that is slim and sleek as possible and disappears to the background—decluttering what is visible by moving the interaction points to the rear.
+Treatment that is slim and sleek as possible and disappears to the background

 Intensity Control

-Initially, people want to control what is right for them but once they do, the control is almost never touched again—Set the right intensity and forget.
+Initially, people want to control what is right for them but once they do, the control is almost never touched again

 Subtle Communication

-Seamless and magical interactions like magnetic snaps will a differentiator—existing products require force for assembly and disassembly.
+Existing products require force for assembly and disassembly.
 This degrades the experience.

 Emphasis on Scent